martin-eden/Embedded-me_WorkmemTools/ReadMe.md

 # What

-(2024-06 .. )
+(2024-06)

-Arduino library for managing memory segment in dynamic memory.
+Managing memory segment in dynamic memory.
+Arduino library.

-Experimental.
-WIP.

 ## Requirements